mush42/sonata-nvda/readme.md

 Note that we recommend choosing the `low` or `medium` quality voices for your target language(s), because they generally provide better responsiveness.
 For additional responsiveness, you can choose to download the `fast` variant of a voice at a cost of slightly lower speech quality.

 You can also install voices from local archives.
-After obtaining the voice's file, open the voice manager, in the installed tab, click the button labled `Install from local file`.
+After obtaining the voice's file, open the voice manager, in the installed tab, click the button labeled `Install from local file`.
 Choose the voice file, wait for the voice to install, and restart NVDA to refresh the voices list.

 ## A note on voice quality